csc-training/LUMI-AIF-FMI/day2/exercise3/Readme.md

 * Open these files, we will go through it in details.
     * Python file with PyTorch code: [train_model.py](train_model.py)
     * HPC batch job file: [train_model.sh](train_model.sh)
-    * No modifications are needed to the files.
+* Change to the code whether you want to train a ResNet or the UNET
 * Submit Python script as SLURM batch job in a supercomputer:
     * Open Terminal to login-node: Open Apps -> Login node shell
     * A black window with SSH connection to Puhti opens, now Linux commands should be used.